PostPCEra/Notes/_posts/2017-02-2-Programming-Pedagogy.md

  +
  + P 2.4 : $200 balance, withdraw $30 each day.  show Day number , withdraw amount, balance
  + P 2.5 : $500 balance, withdraw day 1 $20, day 2 $30, day 3 $20, day 4 $30 .. you repeat this pattern till you are allowed to Withdraw
+  + ask to write 2 ways : 1) with even/odd math 2) with Boolean
 ```
        if oddday:
           amt = 20